Year 3

 Times Tables Rockstars and Spelling Frame - all children have personal logins.
 Children need to practise every day in preparation for their arithmetic and spelling tests on a Thursday.
 (Daily for 10 minutes)

-What will we learn during Spring 2 ?
+What will we learn during Summer 2 ?

 Writing